Lakei Heimuli

-Lakei Heimuli (born June 24, 1965) is a former American football running back in the National Football League (NFL).
-He played one season with the Chicago Bears (1987).
+Lakei Heimuli (born June 24, 1965) is a Tongan-born former professional football running back in the National Football League (NFL).
+He played one season with the Chicago Bears, who selected him in the ninth round of the 1987 NFL draft.

 Heimuli played college football as a running back at Brigham Young University (BYU) and lettered from 1984 to 1986.
 He rushed for 966 yards in 1986 as a senior and is second in all-time rushing yards with 2,710 yards.
 Heimuli is third all time in total touchdowns with 32 (30 rushing and 2 receiving.
 He attended Kahuku High School in Hawaii.
-He is distinguished as being the first Tongan to play in the National Football League.